Abstract nonlinear evolution inclusions of second order with applications in visco-elasto-plasticity: Proof of the main result

 \subsection{Discrete Energy-Dissipation inequality and a priori estimates}

-In this section, we derive a priori estimates to the approximate solutions.
+In this section, we derive a priori estimates of the approximate solutions.
 Thus, let the initial values $u_0\in U\cap V$ and $v_0 \in V$ as well as the time step $\tau>0$ be given and fixed.
-As before, we will assume more general intial values in the main existence result and approximate by suitable sequences of values.
-Then, for given approximate values $(\ua)_{n=0}^N$ with $\un:=u_0$ and $V_\tau^0=v_0$ obtained from the variational approximation scheme \eqref{eq:ApproxSc2}, we define the piecewise constant and linear interpolations The piecewise constant and linear interpolations are defined by
+As seen in Theorem \ref{th:MainExist2}, we will assume more general initial values $u_0\in U$ and $v_0\in H$ in the main existence result.
+These initial values will in the main proof be approximated by suitable sequences of values from $U\cap V$ and $V$, respectively.
+For now, let $\un:=u_0$ and $V_\tau^0=v_0$.
+Then, by Lemma \ref{le:Exist.Min2}, the variational approximation scheme \eqref{eq:ApproxSc2} is solvable and we obtain approximate values $(\ua)_{n=0}^N$ with $\un:=u_0$ and $V_\tau^0=v_0$.
+Next, from these approximate values, we define the piecewise constant and linear interpolations.
+The piecewise constant and linear interpolations are defined by